World Rugby Pacific Challenge: Tournaments

 Teams listed are those that qualified for the Pacific Rugby Cup final matches (for seasons without a final, the core teams are shown).
 Results of the final matches are written so that the score of the team in each row is mentioned first.

-Pacific Challenge: 2015 onward
+Pacific Challenge: 2015 to 2020

 Contested by the national 'A' teams of Fiji, Japan, Samoa, and Tonga.
 Canada A along with Argentina's Pampas XV also competed in 2015.